The Texas State Senate: Senate Committee on State Affairs

 Senate Committee on State Affairs

-- Monitor the implementation of legislation addressed by the Senate Committee on State Affairs, 83rd Legislature, Regular Session, and make recommendations for any legislation needed to improve, enhance, and/or complete implementation.
+- Monitor the implementation of legislation addressed by the Senate Committee on State Affairs during the 84th Legislature, Regular Session and make recommendations for any legislation needed to improve, enhance, and/or complete implementation.
+Specifically, monitor the following:

 - Implementation of open and campus carry legislation and determine if the current laws regulating the places that handguns can be carried are easily understood or if clarification is needed to ensure the average citizen understands when, where, and under what circumstances it is lawful to carry a weapon, versus when it is a criminal offense for which there may be a defense;

 - The electronic voting program for certain military members serving overseas;

 - Changes made to the Employment Retirement System regarding member contributions and proposed reforms to the Teacher Retirement System of Texas;